Clinica-Estetica/clinica_estetica/README.md

 # React Application for Beauty Clinics

 This application is designed for service-based businesses like beauty clinics and health professionals.
 It includes screens for Dashboard widgets, Accounts Receivable, Financial Transactions, Branches, and much more.
-The system consumes a RESTful API.
+The system consumes a RESTful API .

 ## Table of Contents